weightedEights/hugo_blackburn/content/projects/historical_events.md

 ## 1874 Huge Locust Swarm
 Described in detail at [Historynet.com][1].
 The geographic scale of the swarm is summarized partway through:

-"A map produced by the state of Missouri shows that the 1874 infestation spread from the eastern slope of the Rockies into western Iowa, Minnesota and Missouri and from the Canadian Prairie provinces to central Texas, just north of Austin.
+>"A map produced by the state of Missouri shows that the 1874 infestation spread from the eastern slope of the Rockies into western Iowa, Minnesota and Missouri and from the Canadian Prairie provinces to central Texas, just north of Austin.
 Generally it moved from north to south."

+A swarm larger than the state of California, taking 5 days to pass by.
+Unreal.

 [1]: https://www.historynet.com/1874-the-year-of-the-locust/